averyzgriffin/BrainMNIST/README.md

 Hello, there.

 This is a personal project of mine.
+I attempt to read someone's brain waves using machine learning.
+Whoop!
 I have written a lengthy blog post for it which can be found on my website https://engineeringsapien.com/index.php/projects/mnist-of-the-brain/

 ![alt text](https://github.com/AveryGriffin/BrainMNIST/blob/master/PcaNnValidateResults.PNG)